HarryW217/HarryW217/README.md

 ### Hi there 👋
 My name is Harry and I am an up-and-coming Software Developer!

-I am participating in the Northcoders' Software Development Bootcamp, where I am learning JavaScript, HTML and CSS.
+I have recently graduated from the Northcoders' Software Development Bootcamp, where I am learned JavaScript, HTML and CSS.
+In addition, I have learned Python and Typescript!
 I am thrilled to be on this exciting journey.

+Check out my projects on my profile, including a Back End News API (https://github.com/HarryW217/API-news), complete with a Front End News Application (https://github.com/HarryW217/nc-news)!

 Fun fact: I love Doctor Who.
 Pronouns: he/him.